 The CI occurrences in the region of interest were obtained from the CI climatology in South China that was compiled during the warm seasons (April-September) from 2013 to 2019 using high-quality radar mosaics (Bai et al., 2020a).
 These CI events tend to represent the isolated convective storms that are not associated with existing precipitation systems.
 For more details regarding the CI identification, please refer to Bai et al. (2020b).
 The radar mosaics were available every 10 min before June 2016 and every 6 min afterward.
 Some short-lived convection may be missed at a longer time interval of data availability, leading to a relatively smaller sample size of CI occurrence in the earlier years.
 For this reason, the annual variation of CI occurrence is not discussed in the current study.
-To investigate the possible link of the local rainfall to CI in the region of interest, the multi-satellite merged rainfall estimates from the NOAA Climate Prediction Center morphing technique (CMORPH v1.0) were used.
-These data were derived by an optimal combination of high-quality microwave rainfall estimates and geostationary infrared rainfall estimates and are available every 30 min at a horizontal resolution of 8 km (Joyce et al., 2004; Huffman et al., 2007).
-They have been demonstrated to be able to well resolve the fine patterns of rainfall on the coasts of South China (Chen et al., 2018).
+To investigate the possible link of the local rainfall to CI in the region of interest, the multisatellite merged rainfall estimates from the NOAA Climate Prediction Center morphing technique (CMORPH v1.0) were used.
+These data were derived by an optimal combination of high-quality microwave rainfall estimates and geostationary infrared rainfall estimates and are available every 30 min at a horizontal resolution of 8 km (Huffman et al., 2007; Joyce et al., 2004).
+They have been demonstrated to be able to well resolve the fine patterns of rainfall on the coasts of South China (G. Chen et al., 2018).

-The topography data used for analysis and numerical simulation were derived from the global 30 arc-second elevation dataset (GTOPO30) produced by the Earth Resources Observation Systems (EROS) Data Center of the United States Geological Survey (USGS).
+The topography data used for analysis and numerical simulation were derived from the global 30 arc-second elevation data set (GTOPO30) produced by the Earth Resources Observation Systems (EROS) Data Center of the United States Geological Survey (USGS).
 The small-scale coastal mountains of interest (labeled M2 and M3) are located to the south of the major mountain M1 (Figure 1b).
 The mountains M2 and M3 are relatively isolated obstacles with a small horizontal scale.
-The maximum horizontal lengths of the topography above 250 m altitude for the mountains M2 and M3 are approximately 32 km and 11 km, respectively.
-These two mountains are characterized by a peak height of 1134 m and 693 m (Figure 1b).
+The maximum horizontal lengths of the topography above 250 m altitude for the mountains M2 and M3 are approximately 32 and 11 km, respectively.
+These two mountains are characterized by a peak height of 1,134 and 693 m (Figure 1b).

 The large-scale circulations were objectively classified by the obliquely rotated principal component analysis (PCA) in T mode (PCA-T hereinafter; Huth, 1996, 2000).
-Previous studies have suggested a reasonablly good performance of the PCA-T in the synoptic-pattern classification in South China (Rao et al., 2019; Wang et al., 2021).
+Previous studies have suggested a reasonably good performance of the PCA-T in the synoptic-pattern classification in South China (Rao et al., 2019; Wang et al., 2021).
 The identified typical synoptic patterns are thus helpful in investigating the most prominent interaction (favoring CI) between background airflows and regional forcings such as coastal orography.
-To conduct the PCA-T analysis, the open source software package "cost733class" within the framework of COST Action 733 "Harmonisation and Applications of Weather Type Classifications for European Regions" (Philipp et al., 2016) was used.
-The fifth generation of ECMWF atmospheric reanalysis (ERA5) data were used as the input data for the PCA-T analysis, which are hourly available at a horizontal resolution of 0.25° (Hersbach et al., 2020).
-The ERA5 reanalysis data were also used to identify the existence of LLJ following the criteria proposed by Du & Chen (2019b): 1) the maximum wind speed below 700 hPa is greater than 10 m s-1, and 2) the difference between this maximum speed and the minimum speed from the maximum speed level to 600 hPa is no less than 3 m s-1.
+To conduct the PCA-T analysis, the open source software package "cost733class" within the framework of COST Action 733 "Harmonisation and Applications of Weather Type